gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-41-notification-popup
+Show a notification popup (bootstrap Toast) when a new version is found.

+The popup is dismissable.

+Version 2.8

 ## step-40-toc-players-first-when-adding-to-game
 Show the toc players sorted by name, then a separator, then the